 The new state-of-the-art facility will bolster research in advanced aviation technologies.

-Chaouki Abdallah, Mitchell Walker, Brian German, and Doug Williams at the AE Hangar Groundbreaking Event.
+Chaouki Abdallah, Mitchell Walker, Brian German, and Doug Williams at The Hangar Groundbreaking Event.
 See more photos.

 The Daniel Guggenheim School of Aerospace Engineering (AE) kicked off the construction of “The Hangar” with a groundbreaking event in the heart of the North Avenue Research Area.
 The 10,000 square-feet facility is expected to be completed in the fall of 2025, marking a new era in advanced aeronautics research for Georgia Tech.